 We were thinking of travelling with my daughter to Istanbul, I was just wondering about the food standards as she is immune compromised.

 No not allergies, Its her immune system is not strong so food has to be prepared hygienically.
-We were advised not to take her to Asia for example. about 7 years agoAnswered by M. Douglass via WorldNomads.com
+We were advised not to take her to Asia for example. over 7 years agoAnswered by M. Douglass via WorldNomads.com

 Sorry to hear that.
 However, i would suggest hygiene is more a product of restaurant than country or culture ...
 With a few notable exceptions.
 I would have thought Turkey would be fine, particularly if you do some online research into best places to eat in advance.
-I'll ask around and see if we can get any other medical specialists to offer advice. about 7 years ago
+I'll ask around and see if we can get any other medical specialists to offer advice. over 7 years ago

 Sorry to hear about your daughter.